 - 1.1 DRS has successfully implemented electronic marking with a number of awarding body clients in the UK, the largest of which is AQA.
 The general benefits of using electronic marking are becoming more widely recognised both within the UK and internationally. - 1.2 Key to the approach adopted by DRS and its clients is the focus on improving the quality of marking through the use of technology.
-Marking judgements made by senior examining personnel, combined with sophisticated algorithms, enable those marking standards to be built into a marking process that continuously checks marking standards with a regularity that could not feasibly be achieved in a paper-based system. - 1.3 In addition, those awarding bodies that have embarked upon exploring electronic marking have found that the change programmes initiated have led to a wider review of operational processes, leading to further streamlining and improvement that may not have been envisaged when considering electronic marking initially. - 1.4 This short paper will address how marking quality in essays or long-form answers has been approached traditionally and explain how using images of candidates' answers can enable new quality mechanisms to be used. - 1.5 Further detail and examples will be provided in the Seminar, Intelligent Test Setting and Marking, Thursday 17 September, 13.45, Ballroom 2, at the IAEA 35th Annual Conference in 2009.
+Marking judgements made by senior examining personnel, combined with sophisticated algorithms, enable those marking standards to be built into a marking process that continuously checks marking standards with a regularity that could not feasibly be achieved in a paper-based system. - 1.3 In addition, those awarding bodies that have embarked upon exploring electronic marking have found that the change programmes initiated have led to a wider review of operational processes, leading to further streamlining and improvement that may not have been envisaged when considering electronic marking initially. - 1.4 This paper provides an update to IAEA members of innovative work that has been carried out during the last year and which is now being used in a live environment. - 1.5 Further detail and examples will be provided during the conference presentation.